In this article:

-Removing one constituent from MailChimp
+Removing one constituent from your synced Mailchimp Audience

 Bulk subscribing constituents

-You can subscribe any number of selected constituents to your MailChimp list.
-To do so, first search for the constituents you want to add, and then click the Select X button, to select them.
-From there, you can click on the More actions button and select "Update MailChimp Status":
+You can subscribe any number of selected constituents to your Mailchimp audience.
+To do so, first search for the constituents you want to add, and then click the Select X button to select them.
+From there, you can click on the Bulk edit button and select "Update MailChimp Status":

-Reviewing the status of your MailChimp subscribers
+Reviewing the status of your Mailchimp subscribers

-There are two good places in LGL to review the status of your MailChimp subscribers:
+There are two good places in LGL to review the status of your Mailchimp subscribers:

-1. In the Constituents tab, you can use the filter lists on the left (below) and the advanced search box on the right (below) to review the status for your constituents and any mailing lists they're on (if you're using a category to manage mailing lists):
+1. In the Constituents tab, you can use the filter lists on the left (below) and the Advanced Search box on the right (below) to review the status for your constituents and any mailing lists they're on (if you're using a category to manage mailing lists):

-Settings > Integration Settings > MailChimp Integration
+Settings > Integration Settings > Mailchimp Integration

-Send targeted emails to static segments
+Send targeted emails to Mailchimp tags

 Build a list in LGL